-Dual Diagnoses Pilot for Individuals with Intellectual and Developmental Disabilities (I/DD) and a Mental Health Condition
+Dual Diagnoses Pilot for Individuals with Intellectual and Developmental Disabilities (I/DD) and a Mental Health Condition dually diagnosed with an I/DD and a mental health condition is challenging.

-A central pillar of the State's plans for HCBS is improving access to holistic health services for individuals who face disproportionate roadblocks in accessing treatment or care through evidence-based mechanisms.
-In general, effective support for individuals dually diagnosed with an I/DD and a mental health condition is challenging.
 These challenges are primarily related to effective integration of funding and supports to address both their developmental and mental health needs.
 This becomes particularly problematic in working to discharge individuals with dual diagnoses from our state psychiatric hospitals back to the community.